eckm19/LeptoHotspotEarthObs/README.md

 Data contains monthly data for 55 subdistricts in Selangor (not individually labelled) from 2011 tp 2019 - (5 columns and 5940 rows)
 1. leptospirosis hotspot (H) (Yes[1] or No[0].
 2. Precipitation (P) - monthly values in millimetres
-3. Land Surface Temperature (T) - monthly values in degrees celsius (oC)
+3. Land Surface Temperature (T) - monthly values in degrees Celsius (oC)

 The code snippets used for machine learning data analysis are also available.
 Codes include three algorithms used:
 1. LGBM, 2.
 Random Forest, and 3.
 SVM